lyjia/sircachealot/README.md

 ## Usage

 SirCachealot exposes a new module named `Sir`.
-This module is designed to be available globally in both Rails apps and vanilla Ruby scripts (don't forget `require 'sir_cachealot'`!)
+This module is designed to be available globally in both Rails apps and vanilla Ruby scripts (don't forget `require 'sir'`!)

 This section is a quick tour through some of SirCachealot's best features.
 For a comprehensive API reference, please refer to the comments in `Sir::Backends::Base`.